kcm2/ab/docs/references/angelbeats/abanime.rst

 Episode 6
 -----------

-* The SSS emerge from the detention/prison-like area, located at the lower bridge.
+* The SSS emerge from the detention/prison-like area [#ep6_detention]_, located at the lower bridge in the morning.
 * They walk to the staff offices.
 When in the principal's office, Yuri says "do whatever you want".
 * Yuri gives Otonashi a walkie-talkie.
 * The SSS go to class, but don't pay attention to anything.